 About the grants.

-Our assistance grants are tailored to the specific needs of a freelancer and/or their family.
-Amounts and areas of assistance vary according to the particular circumstances of the applicant, but may include medical and rehabilitation costs, emergency subsistence, legal advice and relocation costs.
+Our assistance grants are meant to help professional freelance journalists (and/or their family) who are facing a crisis directly related to their work.
+The amount of assistance varies according to the particular circumstances of the applicant, but may include medical and rehabilitation costs, subsistence costs, legal advice and relocation costs.

 Sometimes our grants support a freelance journalist forced into exile or help replace stolen or confiscated equipment.

-Grants also provide assistance to a freelancer’s family following an injury, imprisonment, kidnap or death.
+They may also provide assistance to a freelancer’s family following an injury, imprisonment, kidnap or death.
 Our aim is to help grantees overcome a crisis and, where possible, resume work.

 How can I apply?